 Additionally, you can see some of the survivors from the Titanic after they reach land when the Carpathia docks.
 Surviving members of the ship's crew pose for photographs while surviving passengers are interviewed by the press upon their arrival on safe ground.

 The footage concludes with images of the "Mackay Bennett" departing Halifax to search for dead passengers and crews from the sunken ship.

-Also on April 16, Old Ireland in Colour shared photos from Harland & Wolff's official photographer Robert John Welch that have since been colorized, further providing a new look at the famous Belfast-built ship:
+Old Ireland in Colour also shared photos from Harland & Wolff's official photographer Robert John Welch that have since been colorized, further providing a new look at the famous Belfast-built ship:

 Titanic leaving Belfast with two guiding tugs visible (actually there were five tugs used).
 [Redux]